The shot clock in basketball keeps track of how long a team can have the ball.

 The shot clock stops ticking when the ball is declared dead by referees.
 Here are some of the reasons the shot clock stops:

 The shot clock will resume once the ball is put back into play with a jump ball or a throw in.

 Shot Clock Violation

-PRO TIP: As long as the ball has left a player's hands and is in the air by the time the shot clock hits 0:00 it is not considered a shot clock violation.
-Although it still needs to either hit the rim or score.
+IMPORTANT: As long as the ball has left a player's hands and is in the air by the time the shot clock hits zero it is not considered a shot clock violation.
+Although, the ball still needs to hit the rim.

-The shot clock wasn't always a part of basketball.
-It was added to the sport in 1954.
+The shot clock wasn't always a part of the sport.
+The shot clock rule was added to the sport in 1954.
 Before the days of the shot clock, teams could hold onto the ball forever with no time limit.
-The lack of a shot clock resulted in low scoring games and less excitement for fans, so the rules were changed!
+The lack of a shot clock resulted in low scoring games and a lot less excitement for fans.
+As a result, the rules were changed!